 - Access to all relevant records, documents, and information at CPB, its grantees and contractors;

 - Authority to subpoena documents and, if necessary, to enforce that subpoena in the appropriate federal district court;

-- Discretion to perform any audits or investigations that are considered necessary in the judgment of the IG;
+- Discretion to perform any audit or investigation that the Inspector General considers necessary;

-- Authority to administer oaths, affirmations or affidavits considered necessary to accomplish OIG audits and investigations; and
+- Authority to administer oaths, affirmations, or affidavits needed to conduct audits and investigations; and

 - Authority to contract for services, and to select, appoint, employ, and organize, as necessary, staff to carry out purposes of the IG Act.

 Click here for the full text of the Inspector General Act